nielsbasjes/yauaa/documentation/content/udf/Snowflake/_index.md

 - https://docs.snowflake.com/en/developer-guide/udf/java/udf-java.html

 ## Installation and usage
-1. Download the UDF and put it in the right directory so Snowflake can load it.
+1. Download the UDF jar to the local file system and upload into a Snowflake internal or external stage.

    You can get the prebuilt UDF from [maven central](https://search.maven.org/artifact/nl.basjes.parse.useragent/yauaa-snowflake/{{%YauaaVersion%}}/jar).